- Resume Tips

 Partnered

-Creative thinkers are usually very highly regarded by hiring managers and prospective employers.
-Showcasing your creative skills and your efficiency in generating new and exciting ideas on your resume and throughout the employee onboarding process will help you continue on in the hiring process and land the job of your dreams.
+Creative thinkers are highly valued by hiring managers and prospective employers.
+Showcasing your creativity on your resume can help you land your dream job.

-Here are some of the best action verbs you can use to express creativity and originality:
+Here are some effective action verbs to express creativity and originality:

 -